redis/redis-doc/topics/mass-insert.md

 However this is not a very reliable way to perform mass import because netcat does not really know when all the data was transferred and can't check for errors.
-In the unstable branch of Redis at github the `redis-cli` utility supports a new mode called **pipe mode** that was designed in order to perform mass insertion.
+In the unstable branch of Redis at GitHub the `redis-cli` utility supports a new mode called **pipe mode** that was designed in order to perform mass insertion.